McMaster forces vote on controversial USC presidential finalist while students are away

 A vote is scheduled for this Friday at 10 a.m., Williams said.

-“(McMaster) has met with some board members and said if they didn’t call a meeting he would,” Williams said.
+“(McMaster) has met with some board members and said if they didn’t call a meeting he would,” he said.
 “I don’t think it’s appropriate.”

 “I’m not a Caslen fan,” Williams said.
 “I think we can do better.”